-All staff, governors and volunteers (where appropriate) receive training on cyber-bullying, its impact and ways to support pupils, as part of safeguarding training.
+All staff will (where appropriate) receive training on cyber-bullying, its impact and ways to support pupils, as part of safeguarding training.
+Training will also be made available to governors and volunteers where appropriate.

 The school also sends information/leaflets on cyber-bullying to parents so that they are aware of the signs, how to report it and how they can support children who may be affected.